 Some of the links in this post may be affiliate links.

 Did you know that Monstera deliciosa fruit is actually an edible, delicious fruit?
-I’ve had the pleasure of eating it, and it is absolutely delicious!
+I’ve had the pleasure of eating it, and it is absolutely delicious (but only if it is ripe!)
+Keep reading to learn important details about eating this fruit.

 The botanical name Monstera deliciosa is very descriptive.
 The genus Monstera comes from the Latin word for monstrous or abnormal and refers to the unusual leaves with fenestrations (holes and slits).